Werner E. Ablaß

 Werner E. Ablaß (born 11 December 1946) is a German politician who was a Christian oppositionist in East Germany (GDR).
-Together with minister Rainer Eppelmann, Secretary of State in the Ministerium für Abrüstung und Verteidigung (MfAuV), Ablaß played a major role in the closure of the National People's Army (NVA) during the German reunification.
+Together with Minister Rainer Eppelmann, Secretary of State in the Ministerium für Abrüstung und Verteidigung (MfAuV), Ablaß played a major role in the closure of the National People's Army (NVA) during the German reunification.

 History

 Ablaß was born on 11 December 1946, the son of a carpenter in Briesen.
 He was brought up as a Christian.
-From 1953 to 1963 he attended the Polytechnic Secondary School in Briesen.
+From 1953 to 1963, he attended the Polytechnic Secondary School in Briesen.
 He then worked for five years as a carer in a diaconal institution in Züssow.
-From 1969 to 1972 he was active as a bookseller in Potsdam, then he worked at the GDR state insurance.
+From 1969 to 1972, he was active as a bookseller in Potsdam, before working at the GDR state insurance.
 Ablaß was removed from the office in 1985, as he made a relocation request to West Germany, but which he later cancelled.
-Then he worked two years long as a cleaner in the church advanced seminar in Hermannswerder, before he was again hired by the state insurance in early 1987.
-From 1987 to early 1990 he headed a Protestant retirement home in Camin, Mecklenburg.
+He then worked for two years as a cleaner in the church advanced seminar in Hermannswerder, before he was again hired by the state insurance in early 1987.
+From 1987 to early 1990, he headed a Protestant retirement home in Camin, Mecklenburg.